How this transgender CEO created software that facilitates empathy

 “Almost 90% of the Fortune 500 companies that we’re talking to, there’s people inside the company that are literally flying around the world to different offices and facilitating 90-minute conversations on microaggressions, or unconscious bias, and they have nothing to show for it,” says Egan.
 “Now after the meeting we can say ‘here’s the data,’ and that’s revolutionary for our clients.”

-Such clients include Expedia, Salesforce, NBCUniversal, Slack, Citi, and cloud-based human capital management software provider Ultimate Software.
+Such clients include Fortune 500 companies like NBCUniversal and cloud-based human capital management software provider Ultimate Software.

 “It allows us to capture real-time data to help us understand the dynamics of particular groups,” explains Ultimate Software’s director of diversity, equality, and belonging, Cara Pelletier.
 “We can use it to see if there are locations or groups of employees who are experiencing distinct challenges related to inclusion and belonging, and focus our efforts on supporting those groups.”